Quality of Life

 Hart County, GA Health Index

 Air quality in Hart County, GA is 76 on a scale to 100 (higher is better).
 This is based on ozone alert days and number of pollutants in the air, as reported by the EPA.
 Water quality in Hart County, GA is 101 on a scale to 100 (higher is better).
-The EPA has a complex method of measuring watershed quality using 15 indicators.
 Superfund index is 98 on a scale to 100 (higher is better).
-This is upon the number and impact of EPA Superfund pollution sites in the county, including spending on the cleanup efforts.
+These numbers show that Hart County has one of the cleanest local environments in not only Georgia, but the United States.

 CLIMATE

 Hart County, GA, gets 50 inches of rain per year.
 The US average is 37.
 Snowfall is 2 inches.
 The average US city gets 25 inches of snow per year.
 The number of days with any measurable precipitation is 93.
 On average, there are 218 sunny days per year in Hart County, GA.
-The July high is around 91 degrees.
-The January low is 33.
+The July high is around 91 degrees and the January low is 33.
 Our comfort index, which is based on humidity during the hot months, is a 36 out of 100, where higher is more comfortable.
-The US average on the comfort index is 44.
+See the chart below to see how Hart County's weather differs from the rest of the United States.